dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 {{< /notice >}}

-And now, run the inference script again, this time using the `deepsparse` engine and with only 4 CPU cores (`--num-cores` argument).
+And now, run the inference script again, this time using the `deepsparse` engine and with only 4 CPU cores in the `--num-cores` argument.

 ```bash
 python annotate.py yolov5-deepsparse/yolov5s-sgd/weights/best.onnx \